kuangcao/ninja-vertx-standalone/README.md

 ## Usage

-ninja-vertx-standalone is on maven central.
+ninja-vertx-standalone is on sonatype maven central.
 The version will always be the Ninja version it was compiled against + `Vert.X3` which represents the Vertx.X build increment.
 As of Ninja v5.4.0, as long as you don't have `ninja.standalone.NinjaJetty` on your classpath, Ninja will automatically find ninja-vertx-standalone and use it